orr_2020_logo

 Key results

-• There were 5,866,698 delay compensation claims closed by train operators between 1 April 2022 and 31 March 2023, more than double (189%) the claims closed in the previous year.
-In the last three rail periods of the year (periods 11 to 13) there were 1,513,652 delay compensation claims closed by train operators, more than double (141%) the number closed in the same rail periods in the previous year.
+• There were 8.3 million delay compensation claims closed by train operators between 1 April 2024 and 31 March 2025, an increase of 9% on the previous year.
+In rail periods 11 to 13 there were 1.7 million delay compensation claims closed by train operators.
+This is down 4% on the number in the same rail periods in the previous year.